collective/collective.developermanual/source/getstarted/paste.rst

     recipe = zc.recipe.egg
     unzip = true
     eggs =
+        ZopeSkel < 3.0
         Paste
-        ZopeSkel
-        templer.plone
-        templer.plone.localcommands
+        PasteDeploy
+        PasteScript
+        zopeskel.dexterity
+        zopeskel.diazotheme
+        ${buildout:eggs}

 .. note ::

      In buildout.cfg # marks comment at the end of the line - you don't need to type those

-After adding this, run buildout and it will install ZopeSkel and all the templer and Paste packages that it requires.
+After adding this, run buildout and it will install ZopeSkel that it requires.
 After buildout completes, you will find the ``zopeskel`` command in the ``bin`` directory of your buildout.
 You can use this command to list template, run